 Curious about something?
 Just ask!

-What are the plans for work on 8th Street?vviola asked about 1 month ago
+What are the plans for work on 8th Street?vviola asked 4 months ago

 There is not an actual project for 8th Street at this time, but Planning Commission and the Mobility and Transportation Advisory Board (MTAB) have begun discussing possible future changes along this corridor to address concerns about pedestrian safety.